-The Goals of the EPS committee are:
+The Goals of the EP committee are:

 - Establish a community of peers that fosters networking and interaction amongst SFPE’s newer members who are early in their career.
 Including engaging members of SFPE Student and Local Chapters.